OUR PHYSICIANS MAKE THE DIFFERENCE

-Our program is tailored precisely to fit your needs.
-You simply set the parameters of your donation, and we find patients you can help based on the guidelines you provide.
+If you are looking for a way to serve this community, the We Care Manatee program is tailored precisely to fit your needs.
+You simply set the parameters of your participation, and we find patients you can help based on the guidelines you provide.

 By providing a private sector solution to treating the uninsured, we eliminate the red tape and hassle that is often associated with donated care.
 The result is a proven, effective program that enables you to give back to the community on your own terms.

 Our volunteer physicians and clinicians are doing some amazing things to serve the medical needs of low income, uninsured residents of Manatee County through We Care Manatee.
 We are grateful for their energy and commitment.

 Many of our physicians tell us their participation with We Care Manatee is a gratifying way to give back to the community and satisfy their desire to care for the sick and injured.